 In order to maintain a wide range of offerings, CEPD has moved some of Fall 2020 classes to a Virtual Format.
 Classes meeting virtually will meet in a synchronous format, during the scheduled class time.

-What does this mean?
 Virtual classes meet at a distance during the scheduled time via live web conferencing on Zoom.
-For example, if you registered for Virtual class that lists the class times as Tuesday from 7:00 – 9:30, you will still be “in class” on the same day and time.
+For example, if you registered for Virtual class that lists the class times as Tuesday from 7:00–9:30, you will still be “in class” on the same day and time.
 Your class will be live and face-to-face with your teacher and your classmates, but you will use Zoom, a free conferencing tool.
 Students will receive information on joining the Zoom classroom from their instructor prior to the start of class.